mhsefidgar/Cpp/dataStorageCpp.md

 std::weak_ptr<int> weakPtr = sharedPtr; // weak_ptr
 ```

-24.  `const` Qualifier: The `const` qualifier can be used to make variables, function parameters, and member functions immutable, preventing modifications to their values.
+24.  **`const` Qualifier**: The `const` qualifier can be used to make variables, function parameters, and member functions immutable, preventing modifications to their values.
 Here's an example:

 ```